malkusch/auto-hibernate/README.md

 ===========

 You can wake up the machine with Wake On LAN.
 The tool **wol** sends the required magic packet.
-In most situations sending a magic packet isn't necessary.
+In some situations sending a magic packet isn't necessary.
 Some devices support wake up on a unicast packet.
 Check out which wake up methods your device
 supports: